Video tutorials

 Step 10:

-The calibration is in progress.
-The result will be saved in My Work.
+Click on Request calibration.
+The calibration will be calculated and saved in My Work.

 Film doses